Lebanon:Operations of the Islamic Resistance on Saturday, Ap...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 7:30 a.m. the “Hadab Yarin” Site with artillery shells.

-- The Islamic Resistance fighters targeted at 10:20 a.m. a deployment of “Israeli” troops at the Mount “Adathir” with rocket artillery.

-- The Islamic Resistance fighters targeted at 1:10 p.m. the espionage equipment at the “Al-Raheb” Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 8:30 a.m. the “Israeli” troops, repositioned west of “Shomera” Settlement with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 2:00 p.m. a deployment of “Israeli” troops east of the “Even Menachem” settlement with rocket artillery.

-- The Islamic Resistance fighters targeted at 2:05 p.m. the “Ruwaisat Al-Alam” Site in the occupied Lebanese Kfarchouba Hills and a deployment of “Israeli” troops in its vicinity with the artillery shells.

-- The Islamic Resistance fighters targeted at 4:05 p.m. the espionage equipment in the vicinity of the “Hanita” Site with the appropriate weapons, destroying it.

-- And in response to “Israeli” aggression on persevering southern villages and civilian homes, the most recent of which are the attacks on Aita Al-Shaab and Jibbain, the Islamic Resistance fighters targeted at 5:45 p.m. two buildings used by “Israeli” troops in the “Shlomi” settlement with the appropriate weapons.
+- And in response to the “Israeli” attacks on steadfast villages and civilian homes, particularly the attacks on the villages of Kfarkila Kfarchouba, the Islamic Resistance fighters launched at 5:05 p.m. a combined operation using offensive drones and guided missiles at the Al-Manara Site and a position for the 51st Battalion of the “Golani” Brigade, scoring a direct hit.

+- The Islamic Resistance fighters targeted at 6:30 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills Settlement with rocket artillery, scoring direct hits.

-- And in response to “Israeli” aggression on persevering southern villages and civilian homes, the most recent of which are the attacks on Aita Al-Shaab and Jibbain, the Islamic Resistance fighters targeted at 6:10 p.m. two buildings used by “Israeli” troops in the “Metula” settlement.
+- And in response to the “Israeli” attacks on steadfast villages and civilian homes, particularly the attacks on the villages of Qaouzah, Markaba and Srobbine, the Islamic Resistance fighters targeted the “Meron” Settlement and the surrounding settlements with tens of Katyusha rockets.

-- The Islamic Resistance fighters targeted at 8:50 p.m. an “Israeli” Hummer in the “Netu’a” settlement with a guided missile, scoring a direct hit and destroying it.

 {And victory comes only from Allah – the Almighty, All-Wise}